Stellarium/stellarium/skycultures/modern_journey_to_the_west/description.md

 Corresponding to the modern constellation *Leo*.

-The mount of the Savior, Celestial Honored One.
+The mount of the Savior Celestial Honored One.
 He descended to the mortal world and was worshipped as a patriarch by other lions.

 ##### Queen of the Womanland